- Request more information

 Q: What services are available on campus for students with disabilities?

-Q: Is the Office of Student Disability Services involved in the admission process?
+Q: Is the Office of Student Accessibility Services involved in the admission process?

 Q: Should students with disabilities self-identify during the admission process?

 A: When students register with a disability, they meet with the Director of Student Accessibility Services to discuss appropriate accommodations.
 Reasonable accommodations can be made for equal access to academic activities as well as residential life, co-curricular, and extra-curricular activities.
 Learning strategy sessions can be scheduled with the director on a limited basis to address time-management, self-advocacy and other skills necessary for successful functioning in college.
 An assistive technology station equipped with Kurzweil reading and Dragon dictation software is available to authorized students in Shain Library.
 Peer tutoring is available to all Connecticut College students through the Roth Writing Center.